dokastho/readme-worker/report/Automated.md

 ### Manual VS Automated

 Evosuite produced results with varying degrees of efficacy compared to the integrated test suite for JSoup.
 Evosuite produced better branch coverage across the entire `org.jsoup.examples` class, and worse branch coverage across the entire `org.jsoup.parser` class.
 In the former example, the included test suite had 0% branch coverage, while in the latter it had 73%.
-There are other cases where Evosuite produced branch coverage within a class that the included test suite had none, such as `org.jsoup.HttpStatusException`.
-This suggests that Evosuite is best suited for coming up with test cases that have adequate but not excellent coverage in the common case.
+There are other cases where Evosuite produced some percentage of branch coverage within a class that which the JSoup test suite had 0%, such as `org.jsoup.HttpStatusException`.
+This suggests that Evosuite is best suited for produceing test cases that have broadly adequate but not pricisely excellent coverage in the common case.

 ### Analysis of `org.jsoup.examples`